SumoLogic/sumologic-documentation/docs/manage/manage-subscription/cloud-flex-credits-accounts.md

 There are times when Sumo Logic promotes services and consumables through the provision of Promotional Credits.
 Promotional Credits are non-transferrable and auto-expire at the end of the promotion period.
 In other words, if the Promotional Credits are not used within the promotion period, they do not carry over.
 They are of a "use it or lose it" nature.
 Promotional Credits are specific to a promotion and cannot be used for any service.
 The criteria, including promotion period, are listed in your contract.
 Promotional Credit consumption is calculated separately from the credits you paid for in your contract period.
 Promotional Credits are utilized as the priority credit for the specified credit variable.

-For example, if the your contract period is licensed for 100,000 credits and 10,000 promotional credits for "Metrics” and you're using all your credits for metrics, Promotional Credits will be the first 10,000 credits used.
+For example, if your contract period is licensed for 100,000 credits and 10,000 promotional credits for "Metrics” and you're using all your credits for metrics, Promotional Credits will be the first 10,000 credits used.
 Once the Promotional Credits are depleted, paid credits will  be  used for metrics.
-The ability to filter down to  he focused credit component and see more detailed patterns extends to Promotional Credits as well as paid credits.
+The ability to filter down to the focused credit component and see more detailed patterns extends to Promotional Credits as well as paid credits.
 For more information, see [Monitoring Promotional Credit Usage](cloud-flex-credits-accounts.md).

 * **Promotional Credits** bar graphs show the rate at which you are consuming your allocated Promotional Credits.